ComputeCanada/mc-hub/README.md

 ```

 #### Option 2
-This option only works if you used the `--mount` option when running your docker instance.
+This option only works if you used the `--mount` option when running your docker instance
+(i.e. by running the start.sh script).
 Open the terminal on your host machine and access the `clusters_backup` directory.
 1. Navigate to `<PROJECT DIR>/clusters_backup/<CLUSTER_NAME>`.
-2. Delete de folder named `.terraform`.
+2. Delete the folder named `.terraform`.
 3. Download [magic_castle-openstack-7.2.zip
 ](https://github.com/ComputeCanada/magic_castle/releases/download/7.2/magic_castle-openstack-7.2.zip)
 4. Extract the folder and copy the `openstack` folder in `<PROJECT DIR>/clusters_backup/<CLUSTER_NAME>`.
 5. Edit the following line in main.tf:
    ```
-   source = "/home/mcu/magic_castle-openstack-6.4/openstack"
+   source = "/home/mcu/magic_castle-openstack-7.2/openstack"
    ```
    And change it for:
    ```